-1. When is the deadline to register for co-op?
+3. When is the deadline to register for a CIP/Co-op?

-All co-op students must meet with a Program Coordinator in the Career Center prior to participating in co-op.
-Students have until the last day of drop/add EACH semester according to the academic calendar to register for co-op.
-View academic calendar.
+All CIP/Co-op students must meet with a Program Coordinator in the Career Center prior to participating.
+Students have until the last day of drop/add EACH semester according to the academic calendar to register.

 *Alternating co-op example

-4. How do I participate in athletic events and have access to the Strom Thurmond Wellness & Fitness Center during my co-op?
+6. How do I participate in athletic events during my CIP/Co-op experience?

-As a co-op student it is your responsibility to contact your insurance carrier regarding your co-op status.
-Students are able to utilize the Thomson Student Health Center service as an out of pocket expense per visit or can purchase the TSHC insurance coverage for $1,400 per semester.
+As a CIP/Co-op student, it is your responsibility to contact your insurance carrier regarding your enrollment status.
+Students are able to utilize the Thomson Student Health Center service as an out of pocket expense per visit or can purchase the TSHC insurance coverage.
 Please contact the TSHC at (803)777-3175 for more information or visit www.sa.sc.edu/shs/.

-7. HELP!
-I'm unable to reigster for classes next semester.
+9. HELP!
+I'm unable to register for classes next semester..

-Students are informed to contact their academic advisor prior to leaving campus for co-op.
-If you are unable to register for classes contact your academic advisor to explain you are away on co-op for the semester.
+Students are informed to contact their academic advisor prior to leaving campus for CIP/Co-op.
+If you are unable to register for classes, contact your academic advisor to explain you are away on a University-approved co-op or internship for the semester.
 Advisors only need to lift the advisement hold from the future term to allow student access to register.
 Students must contact their advisors prior to registering.
-Advising at USC http://www.housing.sc.edu/ace/academicadvising/.
+Please visit USC advising for more information.

-You may now access the National Student Clearinghouse under the "Academics" menu on VIP.
+You may now access the National Student Clearinghouse under the "Academics" menu on Self Service Carolina.
 This will allow you to print, free of charge, official enrollment certificates for health insurance or other companies that request proof of enrollment.
 You may also still obtain a verification letter by going to the Office of the University Registrar with your student ID card.
-You can visit the Registrar's website at http://registrar.sc.edu/html/faq/faq.stm.

-9. My co-op is out of state.
+11. My CIP/Co-op is out of state.
 Will I be able to maintain my SC legal residency?

-In order to maintain your in-state tuition and fess you must maintain your SC legal residency.
+In order to maintain your in-state tuition and fees you must maintain your SC legal residency.
 That includes the following: